MicrosoftDocs/office-developer-client-docs/docs/outlook/social-connector/synchronizing-friends-and-activities.md

 description: "The Outlook Social Connector (OSC) supports displaying information from a social network about a person in the Contact Card or in the Outlook People Pane.
 SharePoint Server, SharePoint Workspace, Lync client, and all Office client applications that support presence information support the Contact Card."
 ---

-# Synchronizing Friends and Activities
+# Synchronizing friends and activities

 The Outlook Social Connector (OSC) supports displaying information from a social network about a person in the Contact Card or in the Outlook People Pane.
 SharePoint Server, SharePoint Workspace, Lync client, and all Office client applications that support presence information support the Contact Card.